“I love you with all my heart”: Do parents get involved in your relationship problems?

 After this conversation, we started recommending women to M more often.
 If he felt a connection after meeting her for the first time, he’d talk openly with his parents about the relationship: “How does he feel about the girl?,” “What are his next steps?,” etc. Eventually, M told Ann that his parents actually had no requirements for girls, but that they only wanted to understand why he made the choices he made.
 As long as this happened, they’d support his decisions.

 M eventually fell in love with the third girl he dated.
 He even recently posted their wedding photos in his WeChat moments.
 M’s parents are very happy for him.
+In reality, blame never rests solely on one side.
+If parents want their children to understand their intentions, they should allow them some space and be more trusting of their decisions.
+If children want more freedom, they can be more considerate of their parents.
+To achieve mutual understanding, both sides need to make an effort!

 Click here to learn more about the matchmaking service from 2RedBeans and start your journey towards happiness!